EasonJia9598/Australian_wildfire_FRP/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/EasonJia9598/Australian_wildfire_FRP/blob/main/A1_EasonJia.ipynb)

-This is a Data science initial project for me to first try using models on real-world tasks instead of theoretical learning.

 In this jupyter notebook, we first analyze how to do data understanding, data preparation and data cleaning on a nasty dataset.